-The article explains a simple line follower vehicle circuit, also known as line tracker vehicle, using just a couple of op amps and a few other components, without using complex Arduino or microcontrollers.
+The article explains a simple line follower robot circuit, also known as line tracker vehicle, using just a couple of op amps from the IC LM324 and a few other components, without using complex Arduino or microcontrollers.

 Using Window Comparators